Scyy-dev/starfall/versions/v1/README.md

 from microbit import *
 ```

-This line tells the Micro:Bit to use a special set of tools (called "libraries") that help it run the code we're going to write.
+This line tells the Micro:Bit to use a special set of tools (called "libraries") we need.
 Without it, we can't control the Micro:Bit!

 ### Player Data